HENON: Trajectory

-HENON will be launched together with another larger spacecraft to the Sun-Earth Lagrange point 2.
+HENON will be launched together with another larger spacecraft (ESA's PLATO) to the Sun-Earth Lagrange point 2.
 Then, it will use its own electric propulsion system to fly to a Distant Retrograde Orbit (DRO) of the Sun-Earth system, an orbit similar to but more elliptical than that of the Earth.
 In this orbit, it will be passing upstream of Earth on the sunward side and get 10x nearer the Sun compared to a spacecraft in Lagrange point 1.
 This orbit was invented by French astronomer Michel Hénon in 1969.
 HENON, named after him, will be the first ever spacecraft to use this type of orbit.
 The spacecraft will be 12 million km from Earth at the orbit's closest point and 24 million km away at the farthest.